Responding to conflict in the Central African Republic

 - 9.5 million urgently requested to implement the Community Protection Programme

-Fighting, coming on the heels of repeated flooding, has destroyed infrastructure and basic services, dramatically increased food prices and accelerated the country’s economic decline.
-Productive assets and other property has been destroyed, forcing farmers to abandon crops and causing businesses to close.
+Persistent fighting; coming on the heels of repeated flooding and a year of insecurity; has destroyed infrastructure and basic services, dramatically increased food prices and accelerated the country’s economic decline.
+Productive assets and other property have been destroyed, while violence has forced farmers to abandon crops and has caused businesses to close, causing a severe food shortage which affects 1.6 million people.

 Before the recent crisis erupted, 70 percent of the population lived below the poverty line and this number has now increased dramatically.